Azure/actions-workflow-samples/AppService/node_express_sampleApp/Nodejs_lab.md

 ### Setting up the GitHub repository

 **Node-Express** is an example Node.js web app.
-Let us fork this repository amd clone it into VS Code to get started with this lab.
+Let us clone this repo and open the sample app code in VS Code to get started with this lab.

 ## Create an Azure App Service